pivotal/docs-tap/scc/blue-green-with-flagger.hbs.md

 Flagger creates three ClusterIP services (hello-app.dev.tap-primary,hello-app.dev.tap-canary, hello-app.dev.tap) and a shadow deployment named app-primary that represents the blue version.
-When a new version is detected, Flagger scales up the green version and run the conformance tests, the tests target the hello-app.dev.tap-canary ClusterIP service to reach the green version.
-If the conformance tests are passing, Flagger starts the load tests and validate them with custom Prometheus queries.
-If the load test analysis is successful, Flagger promotes the new version to hello-app.dev.tap-primary and scale down the green version.
+When a new version is detected, Flagger scales up the green version and runs the conformance tests, the tests target the hello-app.dev.tap-canary ClusterIP service to reach the green version.
+If the conformance tests are passing, Flagger starts the load tests and validates them with custom Prometheus queries.
+If the load test analysis is successful, Flagger promotes the new version to hello-app.dev.tap-primary and scales down the green version.
 Flagger extends a canary analysis through [custom metrics](https://docs.flagger.app/usage/metrics) and [webhooks](https://docs.flagger.app/usage/webhooks) for running load tests, acceptance tests, or any other custom validation.